kalouo/hardhat-deployer/README.md

 npx hardhat deploy --network kovan --tags ERC20
 ```

-A deployment will be recorded in the `deployments/` folder under the relevant network.
+A deployment will be recorded in the `deployments/` folder under the relevant network with the contract address and EVM bytecode.

-Adding the `--reset` option to the above command resets the deployments from scratch – ignoreing
+Adding the `--reset` option to the above command resets the deployments from scratch – ignoring
 previous deployments and deleting them from the disk.